IELTS vs. TOEFL

 Which is better for you?

-Both examinations have been in existence for years and used to determine whether a foreigner from a non-English speaking country is capable to communicate in English, enough to live and school in English speaking countries.
+Both examinations have been in existence for years and used to determine whether a foreigner from a non-English speaking country is capable of communicating in English, enough to live and school in English speaking countries.

 The examinations are aimed at practical living, so the examinations are not only written; there is also an oral examination to ascertain pronunciation as well as your ability to understand a native English speaker.